2019 Intensive Program Offerings:

 Whether you have had a problem with gambling in the past, a current problem with gambling, or if you are unsure if you have a gambling problem, this program is for you.

-The Thorpe Recovery Centre’s six-day Gambling Intensive will help you gain an understanding about gambling, why you gamble, and strategies to help you live a healthier life, free from gambling.
+The Thorpe Recovery Centre’s four-day Gambling Intensive will help you gain an understanding about gambling, why you gamble, and strategies to help you live a healthier life, free from gambling.

 Who Should Attend?